-It is up to your employee to tell you that she is working for another employer and when they stop working for that employer.
+It’s up to your employee to tell you that they’re working for another employer and when they stop working for that employer.

 Employee taken into legal custody

-It is your employee’s responsibility to tell you if she is detained in legal custody usually this means if she is arrested or in prison.
+It’s your employee’s responsibility to tell you if they’re detained in legal custody.

-She isn’t in legal custody if she is:
+They are not in legal custody if they’re:

 - voluntarily helping police with their enquiries